xlang-ai/Spider2-V/evaluation_examples/examples/bigquery/a21221c0-a623-4c1d-922a-dce3e3cc3d67/retrieved_chunk_size_512_chunk_overlap_20_topk_4_embed_bge-large-en-v1.5.md

 The job history includes jobs that are in the `RUNNING`state and jobs that are `DONE`(indicated by reporting the state as `SUCCESS`or `FAILURE`).

-Documentation Source:
-cloud.google.com/bigquery/docs/managing-jobs.md

-Documentation Title:
-Managing jobs  |  BigQuery  |  Google Cloud

-Documentation Content:
-Console

-1. Go to the **BigQuery**page.

-Go to BigQuery
-2. Select the type of job history you want to view:

-	* To display information of your recent jobs, click **Personal history**.
-	* To display information of recent jobs in your project, click **Project history**.
-3. To view job details, click a job.

-**Note:**The duration of a job is calculated by subtracting start time (instead of creation time) from end time.